 Currently, certain insurance carriers will bind auto coverage based on an initial quote and questionnaire.
 The insurer later runs the insured's motor vehicle record (MVR), typically resulting in a higher premium.
-This practice is misleading to consumers.
-Big I CT supports legislation to require insurers to verify a customer's MVR before binding coverage.
+This practice can be misleading to consumers.

+ACTION NEEDED: Big I CT supports legislation to require insurers to verify a customer's MVR before binding coverage.